 The MSc+ program has been instigated by industrial leaders.
 Employers are in great need of analytical scientists with the knowledge and experience that we provide.
 The MSc+ gives you intensive exposure to the best current practices and the latest technologies.
 Therefore the MSc+ program gives you outstanding career prospects.
 As a testimony of your unique knowledge and experience you will be awarded a COAST certificate upon completing the MSc+ program.

 In addition to the extra education, the MSc+ student will obtain a COAST grant (approx. 5000 €/yr).

 For detailed information and application instructions, please download the brochure from the bottom of this page.

-The next selection will be in September, the deadline for application is 17 September 2017.
+The next selection will be in January 2020.
+Applications must be submitted by Thursday, January 23rd 2020.
 Applicants are asked to submit a CV, motivation letter, recommendation letter of the BSc program, a copy of their BSc thesis (summary), a grade overview of the Bsc, and the MSc education plan.
-The application procedure will be completed by the end of September.
+The application procedure will be completed by the end of January 2020.
 COAST and company representatives will select applicants.
-This will involve one or more interviews and an assignment, which will be conducted in English.
-Interviews will take place Tuesday 26 September 2017 in Amsterdam.
-The next application period will be February 2018.

 PLEASE NOTE the interviews will take place on Monday 27th January 2020 at the UvA,

 Click here if you want to apply for the MSc+ program 2019-2020.